 Field Service user guide

 Not sure what you're looking for, where to begin, or how to improve your Field Service knowledge?
-Use this guide to see a birds-eye view of the Dynamics 365 for Field Service resources.
+Use this guide to see a birds-eye view of the Dynamics 365 Field Service resources.

 Before we begin, here are the top places for information about Field Service: